Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Lindfield - Roseville recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Lindfield-Roseville has seen approximately 124 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25, around 624 homes were approved, with an additional nine approved in FY-26 as of now.
-The average population growth per dwelling built over these years was 0.6 people annually.
+Over the past five financial years, from FY-21 to FY-25, around 624 homes were approved.
+In FY-26, up until now, 52 homes have been approved.

 Frequently Asked Questions - Development